qingqisqq/dualcontrolnet-3D/README.md

     basicsr==1.4.2 \
     cmake \
     lit

+2.use the command cd dualcontrolnet3d to locate the project directory

+3. data
+4.
+5. train
+4.generate
-2. data 3. train 4.generate 5. postprocess
+5. postprocess